 Kobe Bryant: The life story you may not know

-He garnered accolades that most players would dream of: MVP awards, NBA championships, Olympic medals, and a place in basketball infamy alongside Michael Jordan and Kareem Abdul-Jabbar.
-Bryant was incredibly visible on the court with a 6-foot-6 frame and impressive skills but, outside the game, he often felt like a curious enigma.
+He garnered accolades most players would only dream of: MVP awards, NBA championships, Olympic medals, and a place in basketball infamy alongside Michael Jordan and Kareem Abdul-Jabbar.
+Kobe was incredibly visible on the court with a 6-foot-6 frame and impressive skills but, outside the game, he often felt like a curious enigma.
 He did a bit of everything from perusing the streets of Disneyland to trying his hand at rapping to creating animated films and fantasy books.
-Bryant was a family man and eventually the father of four daughters who seemed to find both restlessness and content during his short retirement.
+Kobe was a family man and eventually the father of four daughters who seemed to find both restlessness and contentment during his short retirement.

-It seems that there isn’t much more to know about Bryant, but there’s always a new way to look at his life and legacy.
-To do this, Stacker has put together a list of 25 facts from Bryant’s life that you may not know.
+It may seem there isn't much more to know about Kobe, but there's always a new way to look at his life and legacy.
+Stacker put together a list of 25 facts from Kobe's life you may not know.
 Stacker compiled research via newspaper articles, a documentary, sports websites, and reputable news sites.

 You may also like: Most famous celebrities from the year you were born